ying-teaching/python/5-functions/function-concepts.md

 # define a function: two parameters, no retrun value
 def function_name2(parameter1, parameter2):
+    """Document for this function."""
     statement
     statement
     ...

 # define a function: two parameters, has a retrun value
 def function_name3(parameter1, parameter2):
+    """
+    Summary for this function followed by a blank line.

+    Detail description about the input, process and output ofof the function.
+    """
     statement
     statement
     ...